OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 that are possible.
 For example, consider a variable that can be one of three
 colors:

+.. testcode:: enum_example2

+    from openmdao.lib.api import Enum
+    from openmdao.main.api import Component

+    class TrafficLight(Component):
+	color2 = Enum('Red', ('Red', 'Yellow', 'Green'), iotype='in')

+Then we can interact like this:

+.. doctest:: enum_example2

+    >>> test = TrafficLight()
+    >>> test.color2
+    'Red'
+    >>> test.color2="Purple"
+    Traceback (most recent call last):
+    ...
+    TraitError: : Trait 'color2' must be in ('Red', 'Yellow', 'Green'), but a value of Purple <type 'str'> was specified.
+    >>> test.color2="Green"
+    >>> test.color2
+    'Green'

+However, if the Enum is being used to select the input for an old code, then you will most likely need to feed it integers, not strings.
+To make this more convenient, the Enum includes an optional parameter 'alias' that can be used to provide descriptive strings to go along with the numbers the code expects.

 .. testcode:: enum_example

     from openmdao.lib.api import Enum